ozgunakin/spark3-gpu-nvidia-rapidsai-setup-on-aws-ec2/README.md

 ## Step 1 - Launch an EC2 Instance on AWS

-* [x] Select Deep Learning AMI while you are in eu-west-2 region.
+* [x] Select Deep Learning AMI while you are in us-west-2 region.
+You may not find this image in Quickstart AMI's, then you need to search it in Community AMI's section.

 ![AWS AMI Selection](<.gitbook/assets/image (4).png>)